effektif/admin-docs/docs/optional.rst

 #.
 Configure the SPNEGO SSO Servlet filter.
 #.
 Add the ``krb5.conf`` and ``login.conf`` configuration files to ``$TOMCAT_HOME/``.
 #.
 Register Tomcat’s Service Principal Name (SPN)
+#.
+Configure Tomcat to be executed with a domain account.
+#.
+Restart Tomcat.

 Install the SPNEGO library